-Regulatory responsibilities, consumer awareness and a focus on public health are challenging food and beverage processors to choose the right food-grade lubricant for every application in their processes.
+Regulatory responsibilities, consumer awareness, and a focus on public health are challenging food and beverage processors to choose the right food-grade lubricant for every application in their processes.
 Here’s what you need to know.

-Consumers report a “bad taste” or a “smell like tar.”
-Some say they had an upset stomach or a burning sensation in the throat.
-The culprit?
-Lubricants.
 During the last 25 years, contamination stemming from machinery lubricants in food and beverage manufacturing has resulted in lost consumer confidence and recalls, not to mention threats to public health.
-Without the use of appropriate food-grade lubricants and standard operating procedures (SOPs), any food and beverage manufacturer can be vulnerable to contamination.
+Without the use of appropriate food-grade lubricants and Standard Operating Procedures (SOPs), any food and beverage manufacturer can be vulnerable to contamination.

 Despite contamination risks, research shows that about 60% of U.S.-based food and beverage manufacturers have not switched from conventional oils and greases to food-grade lubricants.
 Many still use oils that elevate the risk potential for contamination that could essentially shut down an operation.
-With the adoption of the Food Safety Modernization Act (FSMA) in 2011, manufacturers creating food, pharmaceuticals and dietary supplements must implement systems and controls to address hazards.
-This includes assuring that lubricants are food-safe.

 So, what exactly are food-grade lubricants, and how can a food and beverage manufacturer achieve compliance?
 What essential training and maintenance programs should be put in place to prevent contamination?
 This article will explore these food-grade lubricant basics and more.

-Assessing Risk - A Closer Eye on Lubricants in Food Processing
+Assessing Risk: A Closer Eye on Lubricants in Food Processing

-Before diving into the types of lubricants commonly used in food manufacturing, new responsibilities due to regulations and how to effectively implement a safe and healthy program, let’s address why the food manufacturing industry is under pressure to adopt stringent best practices related to lubrication.
 The United States government agencies involved in food processing are the U.S. Department of Agriculture (USDA) and the U.S. Food and Drug Administration (FDA).
 Before 1998, all food-grade lubricant oversight and formulation review were the responsibility of the USDA.
 Lubricant manufacturers were required to prove that their formulas complied with a series of guidelines referred to as Title 21 under the Security Code of Federal Regulations (CFR).

 Then, the USDA put the responsibility on manufacturers to assess risk following a shift in its program in February 1998.
 This meant lubrication manufacturers were charged with assuring their lubricant ingredients were safe.
-Because of the weighty responsibility, this major program change resulted in third-party consultants and vendors entering the market to help manufacturers develop systems, identify risks and create SOPs so they could receive lubrication certification.
+Because of the weighty responsibility, this major program change resulted in third-party consultants and vendors entering the market to help manufacturers develop systems, identify risks, and create SOPs so they could receive lubrication certification.

 Today, the NSF oversees a food lubrication evaluation program.
 It’s basically what the USDA designed, which requires manufacturers producing lubrication for food processing applications to deliver supporting documents that prove health and safety compliance.

 What does this mean for lubricant manufacturers and operations that use food-grade lubricants?
-Essentially, there are layers of compliance, required systems and sets of checks and balances that must be adhered to for the sake of public health.
+Essentially, there are layers of compliance, required systems, and sets of checks and balances that must be adhered to for the sake of public health.

 Common Lubricants Used in Food and Beverage Manufacturing